 A good big-game pack needs to be capable of handling massive loads, especially when you’ve been fortunate enough to bring down a deer.
 They should be durable, water-resistant, and able to carry lots of deer hunting gear.

-The Badlands Mrk 6 Approach is a deer hunter’s dream.
+This Badlands backpack is a deer hunter’s dream.
 Its split-pack design with an integrated meat shelf system makes carrying game a breeze.
 The Strata Suspension System allows for heavy loadouts, perfect for long trips.
 Plus, it can carry both rifles and bows and is hydration compatible up to 3L.
 The camo color blends with the hunting environment, enhancing stealth.

 Must-Have Deer Hunting Supplies